BlueWitherer/AdvancedAutoRetry/about.md

 ---

 ## About
 The *Advanced Auto Retry* mod changes the behavior for Geometry Dash's vanilla "Auto Retry" game setting.
-It allows the player to add
+It allows the player to add certain conditions the auto-retry feature for reaching a certain percentage or a new best.

+---

+### Configuration
+A button will appear on the right-hand side of the pause menu that creates a pop-up of the mod's settings to allow you to change the settings while in the level.